bio-cheng/EBV-BL-analysis/README.md

   are different estimands.
 Sample sizes and tie handling are documented in [analysis decisions](docs/ANALYSIS.md).

-## Before publication

-1. Confirm manuscript version and replace old >10-cell figures where appropriate.
-2. Verify batch definitions, data-sharing approval and controlled-access metadata.
-3. Complete upstream preprocessing/QC documentation.
-The specified Harmony factor is sample; implementation awaits verification of the remaining parameters.
-4. Select a license with the code owners and add authors/manuscript citation.
-5. Run `python scripts/package_release.py --output ../ebv-mast-code.zip` and inspect
-   the archive.
-This command packages a strict code/documentation allowlist.
-6. Upload the reviewed code package to the project GitHub repository.

 The reported data accession is HRA020437.
 Access conditions require confirmation.
 The earlier study (DOI `10.1016/j.scib.2026.07.049`) includes overlapping patients;
 the overlap count requires confirmation.
 This comparison is not independent